SophShan/Portfolio/content/jobs/McMaster/index.md

 - Achieved a 90% reduction in prospect lookup time by engineering an MS SQL database and PowerBI CRM dashboard with DAX, built from unstructured text data.
 - Composed a Power Automate flow to facilitate automatic dashboard updates on edits to connected dataset.
-- Created PowerBI dashboards from Excel datasets after self-directed learning in Dax and MS SQL.
-Learned and employed these skills within 2 weeks to extract insights and create interactive dashboards for fundraiser seminars.